Collaborator

 This is the start of a conversation series with the collaborators behind Temper.

-First up: Manuel Perić — a photographer from Vienna, father and trail runner who sees things most people miss.
+First up: Manuel Perić.
+A photographer from Vienna, father and trail runner who sees things most people miss.
 He’s been capturing the raw, quiet tension behind some of our early visuals.
 We asked him a few questions.

 Q: Hey Mani!
 Thanks so much for taking the time.
 Can you tell us a little about your work and what drives your passion in your field?

 A: I’m a photographer, born in the Austrian Alps and now living in Vienna.
 I’ve always been into nature and sports.
-When I started out, I didn’t want to shoot people—just landscapes, nature, and still lifes.
-But over time, I got more into working with people—especially those who were creating something or wanted to create something with me.
+When I started out, I didn’t want to shoot people – just landscapes, nature, and still lifes.
+But over time, I got more into working with people, especially those who were creating something or wanted to create something with me.
 Now it’s a mix of nature, sports, and people.
 Every project is different.
 Sometimes it’s just a job, sometimes it lights a spark.
 That’s what keeps me hooked.

 Q: What was the moment or project that made you realize you wanted to pursue a career as a photographer?

 A: Skateboarding was my first love.
 I started skating in 1997 and was immediately hooked.
 Living in the countryside in the ’90s, skate culture felt far away.
 It was hard to even find a skateboard magazine.
 But when I finally got my hands on my first issue, everything changed.
-I was completely mesmerized—those wide-angle fisheye shots, the harsh flashes freezing skaters mid-trick, the rolls of film.
+I was completely mesmerized!
+Those wide-angle fisheye shots, the harsh flashes freezing skaters mid-trick, the rolls of film.
 I tore out every page and plastered my bedroom walls with them.
-It wasn’t just skateboarding anymore—it was visual storytelling, and I couldn’t get enough.
+It wasn’t just skateboarding anymore!
+It was visual storytelling, and I couldn’t get enough.
 It took another ten years before I bought my first digital DSLR.
 But once I did, it all clicked.
 Photography gave me that same feeling skateboarding did back then.

 Q: Even if you don’t play tennis, have you ever had a moment where you saw a connection between what you do and the intensity or flow of a game like tennis?

-A: I don’t really play tennis, but I like it—and I’m hoping to learn in the not-so-distant future :) What draws me in is the people.
+A: I don’t really play tennis, but I like it and I’m hoping to learn in the not-so-distant future :) What draws me in is the people.
 There are creative minds with ideas and visions.
-There’s movement, sweat, pain, anger, and happiness—a perfect mix for something beautiful.
+There’s movement, sweat, pain, anger and happiness – a perfect mix for something beautiful.

 Q: In your view, what can sports like tennis teach us about focus, resilience, or creativity?